Cook Inlet Beluga Whales the Canaries of the Sea

 Following this rapid decline, the federal government designated the Cook Inlet beluga population as depleted under the Marine Mammal Protection Act (MMPA) in 2000, and endangered under the Endangered Species Act (ESA) in 2008.
 The population has yet to recover.

 The threats that belugas face are numerous, and even though some aquariums in the United States are focused on studying and rehabilitating belugas, the best way to support these beautiful mammals is to help them in the wild.
-The belugas living in Cook Inlet are separate and distinct from all the other beluga populations.
-Once they are gone from Cook Inlet, they are gone forever, making Alaska Wildlife Alliance’s efforts to bolster the population more critical than ever before.
+The belugas living in Cook Inlet are separate and distinct from other beluga populations.
+Once they are gone from Cook Inlet, they are gone forever, making AWA’s efforts to bolster the population more critical than ever before.

 AWA’s WORK TO RECOVER COOK INLET BELUGAS

-ENGAGE THE COMMUNITY: We engage the human community through our outreach and educational programs as well as through our partnership with the Alaska Beluga Monitoring Program (AKBMP) for community-based scientific monitoring.
+1. ENGAGE THE COMMUNITY: We engage the human community through our outreach and educational programs, as well as our partnership with the Alaska Beluga Monitoring Program (AKBMP) for community-based scientific monitoring.

-ENSURE BELUGAS HAVE ENOUGH FOOD: We address the regulatory system to ensure the belugas have enough food to eat, especially in the spring when they are skinniest and most in-need of food.
+2. ENSURE BELUGAS HAVE ENOUGH FOOD: We address the regulatory system to ensure that belugas have enough food to eat, especially in the spring when they are at their skinniest.

-KEEP COOK INLET CLEAN FOR BELUGAS: We ensure that Cook Inlet’s waters, where these belugas spend their entire lives, are not polluted to the point it impairs their health and reproductive potential.
+3. KEEP COOK INLET CLEAN FOR BELUGAS: We ensure that Cook Inlet’s waters, where the belugas spend their entire lives, are not polluted to the point it impairs their health and reproductive potential.

 1. ENGAGE THE COMMUNITY

-Humans are an important part of the Cook Inlet ecosystem and we have a responsibility to be a Voice for Wildlife for endangered species like Cook Inlet beluga whales, who cannot swim up to a meeting hall and advocate for themselves.
-To be effective advocates, we have to be educated and passionate about the issues affecting belugas.
+Endangered species like Cook Inlet beluga whales can’t swim up to a meeting hall and advocate for themselves.
+Humans, as an important part of the Cook Inlet ecosystem, have a responsibility to be a Voice for Wildlife for them.
+And to be effective advocates, we need to be educated and passionate about the issues affecting belugas.

-It can be difficult to develop such passion if you don’t get to see these special whales in their natural habitat.
-Many Alaskans living around Cook Inlet have never seen a beluga whale.
-Thus, AWA has created several ways to help people view endangered Cook Inlet beluga whales, focusing our efforts on whales when they come into the Kenai and Kasilof rivers.
+Many Alaskans living around Cook Inlet have never seen a beluga whale, and it can be difficult to develop a passion to protect them if you don’t have personal experiences with them.
+So, AWA has created several ways to help people view endangered Cook Inlet beluga whales, focusing our efforts on whales when they come into the Kenai and Kasilof rivers.

 Below are three ways you can engage with Cook Inlet beluga whales to better advocate for their continued survival.
 We provide these opportunities at no cost to you, but if you would like to help us keep these programs running, you can donate here.

-If you spot belugas in the river, and we haven’t sent an alert - then let us know via our text alert system.
-You can just text us your observation to 1-833-541-0408, and tell us when you saw the belugas and on which camera and we’ll spread the news.
+• If you spot belugas in the river and we haven’t sent an alert, let us know!
+You can text us your observation to the same number we sent out alerts from (1-833-541-0408).
+Tell us when you saw the belugas and on which camera, and we’ll spread the news.

-There are multiple partners and monitoring sites around Cook Inlet - AWA co-hosts the Kenai River and Kasilof River sites.
-To learn more about AKBMP and to become a trained observer, go to AKBMP.org.
+• There are multiple partners and monitoring sites around Cook Inlet.
+AWA co-hosts the Kenai River and Kasilof River sites.

-We partnered with the City of Kenai to install two BelugaCAMs on the Kenai River.
+• Watch our two BelugaCAM livestreams on the Kenai River.
 You can watch for belugas from the comfort of your own home…or anywhere with your cell phone!

 2. ENSURE BELUGAS HAVE ENOUGH FOOD